Edmund Harvey (social reformer): MP for the Combined English Universities

 In 1937 Harvey was chosen as a candidate in a by-election for the Combined English Universities seat.
 He stood as an Independent Progressive candidate, saying that contests for the university seats ought to be fought on ideas and not on party political lines.
 Against him were Conservative and Independent rivals, but Harvey won with a majority of 1,644 votes.
 He retained his links with Liberalism, however – the party leader Sir Archie Sinclair, Ramsay Muir and the Liberal Party Organisation all sent messages of congratulation to Harvey when he won the by-election.
 He held the Combined English Universities seat until the 1945 general election, when he stood down from Parliament for the last time, aged 70.

-During his time in Parliament as an Independent, and consistent with his representation of a university seat, Harvey championed the plight of foreign academics and scientist forced by various regimes to flee as refugees.
+During his time in Parliament as an Independent, and consistent with his representation of a university seat, Harvey championed the plight of foreign academics and scientists forced by various regimes to flee as refugees.

 Other appointments

 Retaining his lifelong interest in social reform, Harvey was a Master of the charitable trust the Guild of St George 1934–51.
 Harking back to his museum work and because of his father's gift of paintings to the nation, Harvey also served as the Chairman of the National Loan Collection Trust, the body set up to co-ordinate the lending of pictures to municipal and other provincial art galleries.

-Harvey served on the Humanitarian League's Executive committee.
+Harvey served on the Humanitarian League's executive committee.